LKremer/showTree/README.md

   -n, --no_alignment    Do not draw the multiple sequence alignment or domains -hn HIDE_NODES [HIDE_NODES ...], --hide_nodes HIDE_NODES [HIDE_NODES ...]
                         Hide terminal nodes that contain the specified text.

-required arguments:
-  -c CONFIG, --config CONFIG
-                        Path to the geneSearch/calcTree configuration file -m MSA, --msa MSA     Path to the untrimmed T-Coffee multiple sequence alignment produced by calcTree, usually ends with "_aln.fa"
-  -t TREE, --tree TREE  Path to the best-scoring RAxML tree with support
-                        values (not as branch labels) produced by calcTree, usually named "RAxML_bipartitions.(...)_aln.tree"
 ```

 Example output